 - o when FHS Proxy/Server "A" receives a Client RS message, it first verifies that the OAL Identification is within the window for the NCE that matches the MNP-ULA for this Client neighbor and authenticates the message.
 (If no NCE was found, Proxy/Server "A instead creates one in the STALE state and returns an RA message with an authentication signature and any window synchronization parameters.)
 Proxy/Server "A" then examines the network-layer destination address.
 If the destination address is the ADM-LLA of a different Proxy/Server "B" (or, if the OMNI option included an MS-Register sub-option with the ADM-LLAs of one or more different "LHS" Proxy/Servers "B", "C", "D", etc.), Proxy/Server "A" prepares a separate proxyed version of the RS message with an OAL header with source set to its own ADM-ULA and destination set to the LHS Proxy/Server's ADM-ULA.
-Proxy/Server "A" also overwrites the OMNI header Interface Attributes option supplied by the Client with its own FMT/SRT/LHS/L2ADDR information.
+Proxy/Server "A" also overwrites the OMNI header Interface Attributes option supplied by the Client with its own FMT/SRT/LHS/L2ADDR information (note that the L2ADDR field size may need to be increased/decreased if the Client underlying interface IP version differs from its own INET interface).
 Proxy/Server "A" then sets the S/T-omIndex to the value for this Client underlying interface, then forwards the message into the OMNI link secured spanning tree. - o when LHS Proxy/Server "B" receives the RS, it authenticates the message then creates or updates a NCE for the Client with FHS Proxy/Server "A"'s Interface Attributes as the link-layer address information for this S/T-omIndex and caches any window synchronization parameters supplied by the Client.
-LHS Proxy/Server "B" then prepares an RA message with source set to its own LLA and destination set to the Client's MNP-LLA, and with any window synchronization acknowledgements.
-Proxy/Server "B" then encapsulates the RA in an OAL header with source set to its own ADM-ULA and destination set to the ADM-ULA of Proxy/Server "A, performs fragmentation if necessary, then sends the resulting carrier packets into the secured spanning tree. - o when Proxy/Server "A" reassembles the RA, it locates the Client NCE based on the RA destination LLA.
-Proxy/Server "A" then reencapsulates the RA message with OAL source set to its own ADM-ULA and OAL destination set to the MNP-ULA of the Client, includes an authentication signature if necessary, fragments if necessary and returns the fragments to the Client.
+LHS Proxy/ Server "B" then prepares an RA message with source set to its own LLA and destination set to the Client's MNP-LLA, and with any window synchronization acknowledgements.
+Proxy/Server "B" then encapsulates the RA in an OAL header with source set to its own ADM-ULA and destination set to the ADM-ULA of Proxy/Server "A, performs fragmentation if necessary, then sends the resulting carrier packets into the secured spanning tree.

-o The Client repeats this process over each of its additional underlying interfaces while treating each Proxy/Server "B", "C", "D" as an FHS while providing MS-Register information for other Proxy/Servers as an LHS.
+- o when Proxy/Server "A" reassembles the RA, it locates the Client NCE based on the RA destination LLA.
+Proxy/Server "A" then reencapsulates the RA message with OAL source set to its own ADM-ULA and OAL destination set to the MNP-ULA of the Client, includes an authentication signature if necessary, and includes an Interface Attribues sub-option with omIndex 0 and with FMT/SRT/LHS/L2ADDR information for its INET interface.
+Proxy/Server "A" then fragments if necessary and returns the fragments to the Client. - The Client repeats this process over each of its additional underlying interfaces while treating each Proxy/Server "B", "C", "D" as an FHS while providing MS-Register information for other Proxy/Servers as an LHS.